Optimizing Token Choice for Code Watermarking: An RL Approach: Learning to Watermark in CodeTracer

 \subsection{Policy Design}

-The implementation of our watermarked policy $\pi_{\theta \oplus \phi}$ presents fundamental technical challenges due to the non-differentiable nature of several components in Equation~\eqref{eq:logits}.
-Specifically, we implement the watermark model $\pi_\phi(a|\mathbf{c})$ as a transformer-based architecture.
-While the transformer outputs are continuous, we need to convert them to discrete outputs while maintaining differentiability.
-The watermark binary decision output $w$ and green token list assignment $G$ involve discrete selection processes that create optimization barriers in the neural network training pipeline.
+The implementation of our watermarked policy $\pi_{\theta \oplus \phi}$ presents fundamental technical challenges due to the discrete nature of the watermark components $w$ and $G$ in Equation~\eqref{eq:logits}.
+We implement the watermark model $\pi_\phi(a|\mathbf{c})$ where $a = (w, G)$ as a transformer that outputs continuous values, but we need discrete outputs for watermarking decisions.
+Both the binary watermark decision $w$ and the green token list $G$ require discrete selections that impede gradient flow during training.

-\paragraph{Straight-Through Estimation.} To enable gradient flow through the discrete decision processes for $w$, we apply straight-through estimation techniques.
-The watermark model transformer architecture first outputs a $|l_\phi| + 1$ dimensional vector, which we represent as $(w_\phi, l_\phi)$.
-To derive our desired output $a = (w, G)$ from $(w_\phi, l_\phi)$, we implement the straight-through estimations:
+\paragraph{Straight-Through Estimation.} To enable gradient flow through the discrete decision processes for watermark selection $w$, we apply straight-through estimation techniques.
+Specifically, our watermark transformer outputs a $(|\mathcal{V}|+1)$-dimensional vector as $(w_\phi, l_\phi)$, where $w_\phi \in \mathbb{R}$ is a scalar for watermark placement probability of and $l_\phi \in \mathbb{R}^{|\mathcal{V}|}$ as logit bias vector.
+To derive our desired output $a = (w, G)$ from $(w_\phi, l_\phi)$, we implement straight-through estimation:

-During the forward pass, this formulation behave like the discrete operations $\mathbbm{1}[w_\phi > 0]$.
-However, during backpropagation, gradients flow through the continuous relaxations $\sigma(w_\phi)$, with $\text{sg}(\cdot)$ ensuring that only the gradient of the relaxation (and not their forward values) affects the computation.
-This technique enables end-to-end training despite the discrete nature of watermarking decisions.
+where $\sigma(\cdot)$ is the sigmoid function and $\text{sg}(\cdot)$ is the stop-gradient operator.
+During the forward pass, this formulation behaves like the discrete operation $\mathbbm{1}_{w_\phi > 0}$.
+However, during backpropagation, gradients flow through the continuous relaxation $\sigma(w_\phi)$.
+The stop-gradient operator ensures only the gradient of the relaxation (and not its forward values) affects the computation.
+This technique enables end-to-end training despite the discrete nature of watermarking decisions made by $w$.

 \paragraph{Gumbel-Top-k.} To overcome the challenges of discrete token selection for the green list $G$, we develop a Gumbel-Top-k sampling approach for our token assignment process.
 This technique provides a differentiable pathway from $l_\phi$ to $G$ while preserving the discrete characteristics necessary for effective watermarking.
 For a given parameter $\gamma \in (0,1)$, we select $k = \lfloor\gamma|\mathcal{V}|\rfloor$ tokens for the green list.
 Given logits $\mathbf{l}_\phi$ from the watermark model $\pi_\phi$, we apply Gumbel noise to create a continuous relaxation of the discrete selection: